aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/file-format-conversion/exporting-dwf-to-pdf/_index.md

 using Aspose.CAD.ImageOptions;
 ```

-## Step 1: Load the DWF File
+## Step 1: load the DWF file

-Begin by loading the DWF file that you want to export to PDF.
-Adjust the file path accordingly.
+The `Image` class represents a CAD image and provides methods to load and manipulate it.
 ```csharp
 string MyDir = "Your Document Directory";
 string fileName = MyDir + "18-12-11 9644 - site.dwf";